lsimons/caseum/docs/guides/stages.md

 Only once the software system doesn't fit in everyone's head should you consider starting with Caseum.

-Likewise, if you are or will be working something that is completely new where even the problem space is not clear yet, do not start with software architecture and so do not start with Caseum.
+Likewise, if you are or will be working on something that is completely new where even the problem space is not clear yet, do not start with software architecture and so do not start with Caseum.
 Something like a [design sprint](https://www.thesprintbook.com/) may be a better start.
 Once you have built and validated one or a couple of prototypes you may be ready for architecture work.

 ### Stage 1: structured brainstorming & whiteboarding